bagisto/bagisto-docs/api_invoice_shipment.md

 > *http(s)://example.com/public/api/invoices?&limit=5&page=1*

 **Note: If you didn't use the page(?page=x) filter, then it returns the data of the first page by default.
-You can provide both limit and page request parameters in the api url.**
+You can provide both limit and page request parameters in the API url.**

 ### 1.2 Get Invoices Without Pagination: <a id="get-all-invoices-without-pagination"></a>